This is a much more personal account than my other Romancing Repose posts, but I decided to include it in the series. -AV

 I’m not sure if this experience imprinted something in me or if it just tapped into something in my psychological essence.
 But into my adult life, my erotic imagination has always been grazed at the crossroads of history and pain.

 For me, it makes sense.
 I live with a visible disability and compounded chronic illnesses.
 There’s something to be said in making friends with your pain.
 To seek out comfort in the corners and crevices.
 To feel understood in mind, and body.

-Not to mention that, between my disability and my kinks, I often feel like the mores of the past are still cast upon my body.
+Not to mention that, between my disability and my sexuality, I often feel like the mores of the past are still cast upon my body.
 I feel a deeper connection to stories from the past in this regard.
 Don’t get me wrong, I know so much has changed for the better.
 I am aware that the happily ever after’s I imagine for my Old West gunslingers and ferocious Flappers didn’t take place for so very many of my ancestors.
-But in my romance, it’s the bite I can feel when other scenarios leave me numb.
+But in my idea of romance, it’s the bite I can feel when other scenarios leave me numb.

-It reminds me how I combed my media for such subtext as a teenager, how in college I found a strange sort of sacred refuge in Livejournal, clinging to fanfiction to keep an anchor on my own thoughts and feelings.
+It reminds me how I combed my media for such subtext as a teenager, how in college I found a strange sort of sacred refuge in Livejournal, clinging to historical alternative-universe fanfiction to keep an anchor on my own thoughts and feelings.

 At this point, my brain just does it for me.
 Which brings me to this poster that just made its round on Twitter:

 I haven’t watched a movie since 2017 and I have no streaming or TV service so I had no idea whether this was a new movie or what, but as soon as I saw the image I saved it on my phone.
 Because it just was what I wanted it to be without having to do anything.